 - Live within 10 miles of the boundary of the county of Bedfordshire (as determined by Bedfordshire Fire and Rescue Service's mapping system).
 You will be asked to supply evidence of this as part of the recruitment process, a list of what we can accept as proof of address can be found here.

 - Be able to prove your eligibility to work in the UK.
 You will be asked to supply evidence of this as part of the recruitment process, a list of what we can accept can be found here.

 - Be 18 years of age by date of employment.

-You will be required to wear a uniform and PPE (personal protective equipment).
+- You will be required to wear a uniform and PPE (personal protective equipment).